rlrq/MINORg/README.md

       1. Extract CDS-only regions of user-specified reference gene(s) from a reference genome (.fasta) using GFF3 annotation (.gff)
          - If the user specified a domain, the range will be restricted accordingly
       2. Align non-reference target sequences (output of step 1.5) with reference sequences from steps 1.1 (or 1.1.3 if domain is specified) and 2.1
-      3. For all candidate gRNA, check their position in the alignment (based on where in each non-reference target they originate) and eliminate any gRNA without **AT LEAST ONE** alignment within the reference CDS regions
+      3. For all candidate gRNA, check their position in the alignment (based on where in each non-reference target they originate) and eliminate any gRNA that do not align within **AT LEAST ONE** reference gene's desired feature
+         - Users may change the desired feature (default is CDS)
 4. Find minimum gRNA set that covers all target sequences

 ## Inputs